Emilyhugs/django-NightThoughts/README.md

   ## AI Implementation and Orchestration

 ### Use Cases and Reflections:

-AI tools were an invaluable collaborator during the process.
-Throughout the project, I mainly relied on Chat GPT to develop my ideas and to further streamline development, but I also relied on Copilot to help as it had access to the project in my local environment and was therefore useful because it could directly assist me on my project.
+AI tools have been an invaluable collaborator during the process because I have been working with relatively new frameworks (eg. django, bootstrap) and new languages like python and javascript.
+Throughout the project, I mainly relied on Chat GPT and Claude to develop my ideas and to further streamline development, but I also relied on Copilot to help as it had access to the project in my local environment and was therefore useful because it could directly assist me on my project.

+Claude was really useful because it has a beta option to link up to a github project so it could directly access my code via my repo.

 - **Code Creation:**
+Claude and Chat GPT were really invaluable for suggesting/generating code, particularly css designs, javascript functions etc. In particular, the only reason I have the feature to record your thought is because Claude generated that code for me.

 - **Debugging:**
+There were times where the css/javascript caused bugs in my code and I used AI tools to help me fix these errors.
+It was much more efficient than manually trying to find answers to the bugs myself or even find answers on Stack Overflow.
+However, when there was an accessibility issue with the modal keeping the focus on the button even when the modal is hidden, AI struggled to fix that, so I did need to go to Stack Overflow.
+Overall though, AI tools massively enhanced the efficiency of the project.

 - **Performance and UX Optimization:**